openedx/edx-documentation/en_us/landing_page/source/index.rst

 * Learners: See the :ref:`openlearners:Open edX Learner's Guide`.

-* Course teams: See :ref:`opencoursestaff:Building and Running an Open edX Course`.
+* Course teams: See :ref:`Quick Start Build a Course`.

-* Developers: See the :ref:`opendevelopers:edX Developer's Guide` and :ref:`installation:Installing, Configuring, and Running the Open edX Platform`.
+* Developers: See the :ref:`Open edX Developer's Guide` and :ref:`installation:Installing, Configuring, and Running the Open edX Platform`.